Table of Contents

 In cosmetic breast surgery, they may be used for better coverage and camouflage for rippling, and provide further support in procedures to reconstruct the pocket, as in a capsulorrhaphy (capsule repair) procedure or bottoming out correction.

 Direct to Implant Reconstruction

 Direct to implant reconstruction is performed in patients that undergo mastectomy but do not need a significant skin resection or a lift procedure.
-This can be done for patients undergoing a nipple sparing mastectomy or a skin-sparing mastectomy.
+This can be done for patients undergoing nipple-sparing or skin-sparing breast cancer surgery.
 The pectoralis muscle is elevated and an implant is placed underneath.
-An ADM covers the implants lower half.
+An ADM covers the implants’ lower half.
 The ADM is secured along this lower pole to the pectoralis muscle above and the inframammary soft tissue below.

 Breast Reconstruction Frequently Asked Questions

 Can I sleep on my side after breast reconstruction?